As I watch the world around me,

 I am reminded just how lonely I am,

-It is strange, To experience true love,
+It is strange, to used to only experience true love,

-A feeling only experienced once,
+A feeling merely experienced once,

-In over dozens years of inner ramblings.
+In over dozens years of inner ramblings,

 I speak with followers and consultants regularly,